hibiken/mini/README.md

 ## Limitations

-Currently kiss editor only supports MacOS.
 Syntax highlight is enabled for C, C++, and Go, but it can be extended for other languages.
+Currently kiss editor only supports Unix-like OS (e.g. Linux, MacOS).

 ## License